anupumpant/anupumpant.github.io/_posts/2020-05-03-making-github-page.md

 <img src="/assets/images/createfile.PNG" align="center" alt="Create repository button" height="400" />

 ### Step 5
-Click the commit new file button on the bottom of the page.
+Click the commit new file button at the bottom of the page.
 Done!
 You can now go to the website called **123.github.io** (replace 123 with your username, again), and see your basic html.
 Spicing it up is super easy too.
 I will share that in the next post.